CodeEditApp/codeedit.app/data/blog/2025/03/words-matter-apple-language-terminology-app-architecture-api.md

 Another insightful discovery is how Apple carefully chooses verbs in their APIs to convey precise meanings.
 Two particularly illustrative verbs are **perform** and **add**:

-- **perform**: Apple frequently uses "perform" when explicitly invoking a defined action or command:
+**Perform**: Apple frequently uses "perform" when explicitly invoking a defined action or command:
   - `perform(_: Selector)` from `NSObject`
   - `NSApplication.perform(_:with:)`

   This informed our decision to adopt `CommandManager.perform("commandName")` for explicit command invocations.

-- **add**: Apple uses "add" consistently when registering something persistent, like observers or handlers:
+**Add**: Apple uses "add" consistently when registering something persistent, like observers or handlers:
   - `NotificationCenter.addObserver(...)`
   - `NSView.addSubview(...)`

 Therefore, we chose `CommandManager.addCommand("commandName")` to explicitly register commands.

 We also observed Apple's careful distinction among "choose," "pick," and "select":

-- **Choose**: Typically reserved for selecting menu items or explicit commands ("Choose File > New").
+**Choose**: Typically reserved for selecting menu items or explicit commands ("Choose File > New").

-- **Select**: Often used when interacting with UI elements like list items or selections in a collection ("Select the text you want to copy").
+**Select**: Often used when interacting with UI elements like list items or selections in a collection ("Select the text you want to copy").

-- **Pick**: Commonly used for informal, quick decisions or interactions with simplified interfaces (e.g., color pickers, item pickers).
+**Pick**: Commonly used for informal, quick decisions or interactions with simplified interfaces (e.g., color pickers, item pickers).

 This nuanced use of language provides clarity and reduces ambiguity, guiding users intuitively through interactions.